bigeasy/proof/README.md

 In the harness above, we register a cleanup function that deletes files in a temporary directory, then deletes the temporary directory.
 If the directory doesn't exist, that's okay, we catch the `ENOENT` exception and return.
-Because the cleanup function is called when we pass it to `async`, we're assured a clean slate.
+Because the cleanup function is called when we pass it to `step`, we're assured a clean slate.
 We call `fs.mkdir` without checking to see if it already exists.
 We know that it doesn't.